Cirkit Designer Logo

 Usage Instructions

-1. Connect the Common Cathode: Attach the cathode pin (Pin 2) to the ground (GND) of your circuit.
+1. Connect the Common Cathode: Connect the cathode pin (Pin 2) to the ground (GND) of your circuit.

-2. Connect the Anodes: Connect the red, green, and blue anodes (Pins 1, 3, and 4) to current-limiting resistors before connecting them to the power source or microcontroller pins.
+2. Control the Anodes: Connect the red, green, and blue anodes (Pins 1, 3, and 4) to a current-limiting resistor (typically 220Ω to 330Ω) and then to a voltage source or microcontroller pins.

 Important Considerations and Best Practices

-• Resistor Selection: Always use appropriate resistors to prevent overcurrent, which can damage the LEDs.
+• Use Resistors: Always use appropriate current-limiting resistors to prevent damage to the LEDs.

 • Heat Management: Avoid exceeding the maximum current rating to prevent overheating.